Fleta (gamer)

-Kim Byung-sun (Korean: 김병선, born September 2, 1999), better known by his online alias Fleta, is a South Korean professional Overwatch player for the Shanghai Dragons of the Overwatch League (OWL).
-Prior to the OWL's inception, he played for Flash Lux and had a brief stint playing for Lunatic-Hai.
-Kim signed with the Seoul Dynasty of the OWL in its inaugural season.
+Kim Byung-sun (Korean: 김병선, born September 2, 1999), better known by his online alias Fleta, is a South Korean Overwatch coach and former professional player.
+He began his esports career with Flash Lux and had a brief stint playing for Lunatic-Hai.
+Kim signed with the Seoul Dynasty of the Overwatch League (OWL) in its inaugural season.
 After two years with the Dynasty, he signed with the Shanghai Dragons.
+In the middle of the 2023, Kim transitioned to a coaching role.

 Kim is known for his extreme flexibility to play as nearly any hero at a high level.
 Since the inception of the OWL, Kim has been selected to play in every All-Star Game, was awarded with a Role Star commendation in 2020, was named the 2020 Overwatch League Most Valuable Player, and won the 2021 Grand Finals with the Dragons.
 Outside of the OWL, Kim won OGN Seoul Cup with Lunatic-Hai and won the 2018 Overwatch World Cup as a member of South Korea.